bvspranav/Smart-Bus-Monitoring-System-Using-Face-Recognition/README.md

 This repository contains code for a real-time face recognition system utilizing FaceNet, MTCNN, and Google Sheets integration.
 The system aims to recognize faces, determine fee payment status, and monitor student boarding times for a school or educational institution's bus monitoring system.

+## Abstract

+The Real-time Face Recognition Using FaceNet project presents a comprehensive system designed to facilitate efficient monitoring and management of student boarding activities for educational institutions, specifically focusing on bus monitoring systems.
+Leveraging state-of-the-art facial recognition technology and integrations with Google Sheets and Telegram, this system automates the identification of students, tracks their fee payment statuses, and monitors their boarding times.

 ## Project Overview
 The system performs the following key functionalities: